gladcolor/causality/README.md

 Clone or download the repository, rename `your_config.ini` as `config.ini`.
 Then put your OpenAI API key in the `config.ini` file.
 We also test OpenAI GPT-4 API so for.
 Lower version may be not capable to generate correct results.

 # How to use
-This tool is used to get a causal graph for a phenomenon of several.
-Please input the phenomenon in the Jupyter notebook.
+This tool is used to get a causal graph for a research question.
+Please input the research question in the Jupyter notebook (`causal_graph.ipynb`).
 If you do not like to use OpenAI API, you can also copy the generate prompt to ChatGPT to get the code for graph.

 # Limitation
-- The causal graph is based on commonsense, not very detailed.
+- The causal graph is based on commonsense, not very detailed and accurate.

-- My previous idea is to use a question, e.g, "How a higher education attainment affect income level", rather than some terms.
-Only use terms for phenomena seems not a good idea after my implementation.
-Will modify the code for question input which can contains more context.
+# To do list
+- Add a review module
+- Generate hierarchical casual graph